-To apply to this grant program, your organization must meet two eligibility requirements.
+This grant program has two basic eligibility requirements.
 First, your organization (the grant applicant) needs to be eligible; and second, the project needs to be eligible.
 Both the applicant and project must be eligible prior to submitting a large grant pre-application or a small grant application.